 Hi.
 Still have questions about how it works?

 Here are just a few of the things people frequently ask about 23andMe.

 If you don't see your question here, get in touch with us.

-23andMe offers two Personal Genetic Services: Health plus Ancestry and Ancestry Service.
-Both services require submitting a saliva sample using our saliva collection kit that you send to the lab for analysis.
+23andMe offers three services: Ancestry Service, Health plus Ancestry Service and 23andMeplus Premium.
+All services require submitting a saliva sample using our saliva collection kit that you send to the lab for analysis.

 Our Health plus Ancestry Service provides insights on your health predispositions*Learn about Considerations and Limitations for Health Predispositions Reports, Carrier Status Reports and Genetic Health Risks, carrier status*Learn about Considerations and Limitations for Health Predispositions Reports, Carrier Status Reports and Genetic Health Risks, traits, wellness and ancestry.
 We analyse, compile and distill the information extracted from your DNA into 150+ reports you can access online and share with family and friends.